nemirovka1/weatherAPP-react-ts/README.md

 - View history of searched cities.
 - Click on a history item to fetch weather data for that city.
 - Remove history search items.
-- Optional: Undo a remove action.
+- Undo a remove action.

 ## 2. Technology Stack<a name="technology-stack"></a>